BonkerGod/TUD-PV-monitoring-tool/README.md

 ![system](images/Database_setup.jpeg)

 ## Database structure
 The database contains 4 tables: 'pv_point', 'pv_curve', 'weather', and 'modules'.
 These tables get linked via some variables.
 The 'pv_point' and 'pv_curve' tables get linked to the 'modules' table via the variable 'module_name'.
 This means that if a module is not added to the modules list, data for that module cannot be collected.
 To add a module to the list, you need to add it to the `measurement_config.json`.
 The 'pv_point' and 'pv_curve' tables get linked to the 'weather' table via the 'weather_id'.
-The system checks whether there were any weather measurements in the past 5 minutes and assigns the most recent weather_id of the weather measurement to the point/curve measurement.
+The system checks whether there were any weather measurements in the past 5 minutes and assigns the closest in time weather_id of the weather measurement to the point/curve measurement.
+If the weather_id of the OPET measurements is 0, it means that the weather data did not have a suitable fit.
+If the data is Null/None, it means that no weather_id has been assigned yet.

 > [!Warning]
 >  Only the 'module_name' field of the `measurement_config.json` must be filled in; otherwise, the system will break down.
 It is very much recommended to fill in all possible settings in the `measurement_config.json`.